hhuOS/hhuOS/README.md

 ./build.sh
 ```

-To test hhuOS in QEMU, simply execute the included run-script:
+To test hhuOS in QEMU, execute the included run-script:

 ```shell
 ./run.sh